-The TW Steel Dmax Endurance Championships are designed for the individual driver who wants the ultimate racing challenge - racing a powerful two-stroke kart over a whole hour!
+The Daytona DMAX Endurance Championships are designed for the individual driver who wants the ultimate racing challenge - racing a powerful two-stroke kart over a whole hour!

 Following driver registration, drivers weigh in to ensure that they meet the minimum and maximum weight limits for their chosen weight class, before attending the driver briefing – which provides a comprehensive safety briefing and track guide for all drivers no matter how experienced they are.

 The Drivers are then invited to pick their karts at random prior to qualifying.